 It means you have some code (plugin or theme) that's using PHP Sessions, which require a plugin to work on Pantheon.
 Read more about WordPress and PHP Sessions.

 Pantheon supports designated use cases for WordPress Site Networks created by WordPress' Multisite feature.

 It's especially ill-advised to use Multisite to set up many distinct/separate sites — e.g. running different plugins, for different customers — on a single code installation.

 See Modules and Plugins with Known Issues for a list of WordPress plugins that are not supported and/or require workarounds.

 Since WordPress 4.5, a bug exists affecting the upload of large dimension images regardless of file size.
+This generally presents itself as an "HTTP error" when uploading.
 See this core issue for more information.